AviaB1/Email_Header_Analysis_Tool/README.md

 # A bit more about this project:
 So basically, I was extremely bored and wanted to improve my Python skills.
 Also, I really wanted to have a GitHub project because it sounds cool! (; I did this project for the fun of it and nothing more.
 There are a lot of functionalities I could have added, but I wasn't in the mood for that.
 And also, the code isn't perfect in any way; again - just for the fun of it.

+# Disclaimer:
+I didn't conduct tons of tests and check every single edge case, so bugs are expected to some extent.
+Maybe in the near future, I'll add more functionalities to the tool and make it a serious project, but for the time being - it is what it is.